 The mission of Family Bridges, Inc. is to empower the most vulnerable-- the young, the elderly, immigrants, those with health conditions, and those with limited English proficiency (LEP), especially in the Asian community-- lead self-sufficient, independent lives.

 Our services are open to people of all ages, backgrounds, and walks of life.
-We still specialize in aiding the Asian community, however, so Family Bridges staff members and volunteers speak Cantonese, Mandarin, Korean, Vietnamese, and, of course, English.
+Because we specialize in aiding the Asian community, most Family Bridges staff members and volunteers can speak Cantonese, Mandarin, Korean, Vietnamese, and, of course, English.
 Participants in every Family Bridges program can count on bilingual support.

-In the late 1960s, a wave of Chinese immigrants arrived in the United States, "pulled" by favorable changes in U.S. immigration laws and "pushed" by China's difficult political conditions.
-The city of Oakland received many of these immigrants-- most of whom lacked basic skills needed to find housing, gain employment, and obtain health care.
+In the late 1960s, a wave of Chinese immigrants arrived in the United States, "pushed" by China's difficult political conditions and "pulled" by favorable changes in U.S. immigration laws.
+The city of Oakland received many of these immigrants-- most of whom lacked basic skills needed to find housing, employment, and affordable health care.

 In 1968, a group of volunteers founded the Oakland Chinese Community Council, Inc., a Chinese-language information and referral service, to assist these immigrants.
-Over many years our services diversified, and we began actively reaching beyond the Chinese community.
-In 2000 we changed our name to Family Bridges.
+Over many years, our services diversified and we began actively reaching out beyond the Chinese community.
+In 2000, we changed our name to Family Bridges, Inc.